 Due to movement of the running belt and ventilation of the motor, the treadmill attracts dust from the environment.
-This deposits both under and in the device.
-At some point, the interior of the device would be so dusty that it causes a short to electronic components.
-To avoid this, regular cleaning necessary.
+This dust will be deposited both under and in the device.
+Without cleaning, the interior of the device would at some point get so dusty that a short would be caused in the electronic components.
+To avoid this, regular cleaning is necessary.